gitRalle/CLI/README.md

     }
 Here the keyword property of the method is explictly set to "foo",
 and the noMatch property of the method, which is a message to be appended to the console in the event of a partial match, is set to "foo []"
-### Annotate your parameters
+### Annotate your arguments
-Annotate your arguments if you'd like to explicitly set their keyword property, or if you'd like to flag them as being optional.
+Annotate your annotated method's arguments if you'd like to explicitly set their keyword property, or if you'd like to flag them as being optional.

     @Command(keyword = "foo")
     public void foo(String input)